jfdm/sif-lang/README.md

         2. The Emacs text editor.
         3. Snippets for the Yasnippet Emacs package.
 + __src__
-    + This folder contains the sif model checker.
+    + This folder contains the sif model/type checker.
 + __Branch Information__
     + Sif-lang has been built upon a GIT repository.
 The GIT repository allows us to track the development of